65 jobs to be lost at Coca-Cola in Drogheda

 “The presence of Coke in Drogheda is an important one for our local economy and it is crucially important that we retain the jobs we have in the operation in the town and that Coke reasserts its commitment to Drogheda.
 Government and IDA must now redouble their efforts to attract additional investment into Drogheda in light of today’s announcement.”

-Louth TD Fergus O’Dowd said: “The Government will make every State support available to these employees,” and he had spoken to the Minister for business, Enterprise and Innovation, Heather Humphreys and to the Minister for Employment Affairs and Social Protection, Regina Doherty.
+Louth TD Fergus O’Dowd said: “The Government will make every State support available to these employees,” and he had spoken to Heather Humphreys, the Minister for Business, Enterprise and Innovation, and to Regina Doherty, the Minister for Employment Affairs and Social Protection.
 “We will be collectively doing our utmost to help these workers transition and find new employment opportunities,” he said.